utPLSQL/utPLSQL/docs/userguide/annotations.md

 When creating test suites, it's quite common to maintain `one to one` relationship between test suite packages and tested code.

 When it comes to test procedures themselves, it is best practice to have one test procedure for one tested behavior of the code that is tested.
-The relationship between test procedure and tested procedure/function will be therefore `many to one` in most of the cases.
+The relationship between test procedure and tested code will be therefore `many to one` or `many to many` in most of the cases.

 With this comes a challenge.
-How to group tests, related to one tested procedure, so that it is obvious that they relate to the same code.
+How to group tests, related to one tested behavior, so that it is obvious that they relate to the same thing.

 This is where utPLSQL contexts come handy.